T. Nagar: Economy

 Thyagaraya Nagar is one of the busiest shopping districts of Chennai.
 The neighbourhood is considered to be the biggest shopping district in India by revenue.
 There are a number of apparel, jewellery and utensil stores based in Thiyagaraya Nagar.
 By some estimates, the shops in the neighbourhood together accounts for revenues of nearly ₹ 20,000 crores annually.
 However, official estimates put it much lower at over ₹ 10,000 crores, which is still double that of New Delhi's Connaught Place and Mumbai's Linking Road which account for about ₹ 4,000 to 6,000 crores annually.
 The neighbourhood accounts for about 70 to 80% of the gold sold in Chennai, the most important gold market in South India.
 Usman Road is the costliest commercial stretch in Chennai.
 The area around Panagal Park is known for its high-end textile shops, chiefly dealing with silk sarees, and jewellery stores.
 As of 2006, the real estate prices were ₹ 11,500 per sq.ft.
 Ranganathan Street is one of the most crowded roads for pedestrian traffic during day time.
 The road is full of big name establishments side-by-side smaller and petty shops that sell all sorts of household goods and garments.

 It also houses one of the biggest private lending libraries in the city, 'Raviraj Lending Library' on Usman Road.

 Culture

-T.Nagar offers a variety of entertainment options.
+T. Nagar offers a variety of entertainment options.
 It has grown to become a major hub for the Carnatic music festival-season, with a number of sabhas hosting famous performers.

 It also has a number of parks, cricket grounds, and other recreational facilities.
 The RKM Cricket Ground adjoining GN Chetty Road hosts division IV and V city-league games.

-Society

-T. Nagar residents are an unusual mix of the traditional and the modern and this is reflected in the way the neighbourhood has been growing.
-Several new eateries have come up while at the same time, traditional restaurants are also packed.
-With the city extending its bed-time more every year, the locality has acquired a reputation of always being in the fast lane.
-The grand textile showrooms close very late at night, and their hoarding boards constantly illuminate the roads.

-Early in the morning, joggers and walkers take full advantage of the empty roads, with the fresh air that's so hard to come by in this area at all other times of the day.
-Panagal Park, Natesan Park and Jeeva Park all have their regular crowd and their walkers' associations are extremely active.
-T. Nagar is also a place of musical intellects.
-A lot of sabhas are very active during the month of December.